 In the old days before the industrial revolution, houses were built by the people who were going to live in them, with a little help from their friends and family, out of materials which were wrested from the forest.
-Today, all the building materials are made in factories and the average family couldn't build a home for sale if their lives depended on it.
-For our modern building needs, we turn to construction contractors who will do our work for a fee.
+Today, all the building materials are made in factories and the average family couldn't build a home if their lives depended on it.
+For our modern building needs, such as concrete countertops or glass staircases, we turn to construction contractors who will do our work for a fee.

 There are many different types and levels of construction contractor.
 A general contractor is the company that is overseeing the building of the structure.
 If it's a military or government structure, the contractor is known as a prime contractor and is usually the winner of a bidding war.
 Bidding systems are often used to hire contractors in the private sector as well.
 If it's just one house the general contractor might do all the work itself using its own employees.
 However in cases where the company is hired to develop a whole tract of real estate, doing all the work would take much more time than is budgeted and the general contractor must hire sub-contractors to assist them.